complete-dope/codex/content/posts/Intermediate_GPU.md

 ### Terms:

 1. Threads : So smallest execution unit on a GPU is a thread, its role is to complete an atomic instruction on SM
-2. Warp : Group of 32 threads that are sequential and in same thread block is called a warp ( they are faster cause they use Shared memory)
+2. Warp : Group of 32 threads that are sequential and in same thread block is called a warp ( they are faster cause they use Shared memory) .. this is useful if the data needs to be shared among all like in reduce operations
 3. blocks : Group / Collection of threads (around 1024) make up a thread block
 4. grid : group of blocks in a gpu makes up a grid ( where blocks are arranged )
 5. Streaming Multiprocessors : the fundamental building block of an NVIDIA GPU, this is where the operations are executed on
 6. Tiling : A software memory strategy.
-It is a technique where you break down large datasets into small chunks ("tiles") that fit inside fast, local SRAM (Shared Memory or Registers) to avoid pulling repeatedly from slow VRAM.
+It is a technique where you break down large datasets into small chunks ("tiles") that fit inside fast, local SRAM (Shared Memory or Registers) to avoid pulling repeatedly from slow VRAM. (memory bound ops with high data reuse)
 7. SIMT (Single Instruction, Multiple Threads) means that multiple threads execute the same instruction at the same time, but each thread operates on its own data.
+Here we need a global thread index , loads
+8. SIMD (Single instruction multiple data) :
+9. Tile kernel : level of entire tile block, load a whole tile, perform ops on that tile and store back the tile

 <img width="850" height="1008" alt="image" src="https://github.com/user-attachments/assets/f9e469b7-d4f3-46d8-ac18-c83c069bf917" />